-Approximately 2.5 billion people (nearly 40% of the global population) rely on small-scale agriculture for their livelihoods.
-And the perception that these smallholders are largely subsistence farmers is false.
+There are approximately 500 million small farms in developing countries, supporting almost 2 billion people.
+And the perception that these small-scale producers are largely subsistence farmers is false.
 Approximately 70% of all food produced in the world comes from small-scale agriculture.
-Smallholders are therefore a driving force in feeding the world.
+Small-scale producers are therefore a driving force in feeding the world.

-But smallholders in the developing world are typically poor.
+But small-scale livestock producers in the developing world are typically poor.
 In Tanzania, 43% of those in rural areas live on less than $1.25 a day.
-The wealth that smallholders do have is often in livestock.
-The average livestock holding for a Tanzanian smallholder is 11 chickens, five goats and four cattle.
+The wealth that small-scale producers do have is often in livestock.
+The average livestock holding for a Tanzanian small-scale producer is 11 chickens, five goats and four cattle.
 This is equivalent to over $1,500 (a chicken is typically worth $3, a goat $46 and a non-dairy cow $310).

-Livestock, therefore, represents a highly valued and productive asset that is used by poor rural people to fund many of life’s basic needs such as:
+Livestock, therefore, represents a highly valued and productive asset that is used by small-scale livestock producers to fund many of life’s basic needs such as:

-In this way livestock represents a great opportunity for improved livelihoods for hundreds of millions of smallholders.
-It is for this reason that GALVmed works towards developing the vaccines and the markets that enable smallholders to better feed the world while bettering themselves.
+In this way, livestock represents a great opportunity for improved livelihoods for hundreds of millions of small-scale producers.
+It is for this reason that GALVmed works towards developing the vaccines and the markets that enable small-scale producers to better feed the world while bettering themselves.